 Describing the sound of The Undertones would always prove difficult for many, some stated they were post-pop-punk with others saying they were simply Irish Rock but one thing that cannot be debated is their music has a very distinctive sound.
 With songs such as Runaround (She’s A), I Know A Girl and their famous Teenage Kicks.

 In 1978, independent Belfast label Good Vibrations recorded and released their debut EP called “Teenage kicks” which today is still their biggest hit.
 The late BBC Radio DJ John Peel said he cried when he first heard the song Teenage kicks which led him to promote it heavily on his Radio show in the UK.
-John Peel was a highly respected music DJ in the UK and nominated the track as his all-time favorite recording.
+John Peel was a highly respected music DJ in the UK and nominated the track as his all-time favourite recording.

 With the help from John Peels radio coverage of Teenage Kicks, The Undertones landed a five-year recording contracted with Sire Records who re-released Teenage Kicks.
 By 1979, the band leaped into Top20 Charts with another great song “Jimmy Jimmy” but did better again with “My Perfect Cousin” reaching Number 9 and “Wednesday Week” at number 11.